-IN THE SUPREME COURT OF MISSISSIPPI

-No. 89-R-99027-SCT

-RE: MISSISSIPPI RULES OF

-APPELLATE PROCEDURE

-ORDER

-This matter is before the Court en banc on its own motion for consideration of revisions to Rule 5 of the Mississippi Rules of Appellate Procedure and the Comment thereto.
-Having considered the matter, the Court has concluded that the amendment of Rule justice.

-5 as set forth in Exhibit "A" hereto will promote the fair and efficient administration of
+Serial: 119209 IN THE SUPREME COURT OF MISSISSIPPI No. 89-R-99027-SCT IN RE: MISSISSIPPI RULES OF APPELLATE PROCEDURE ORDER This matter is before the Court en banc on its own motion for consideration of the amendment of Rule 5 (a) and (b) of the Mississippi Rules of Appellate Procedure.
+Having sought the recommendations of the trial judges of the state and the Supreme Court Rules Advisory Committee, and having published the proposed amendment for public comment, the Court finds that the amendment to Rule 5 (a) and (b) as set forth in Exhibit "A" hereto will promote the fair and effective administration of justice.

+IT IS THEREFORE ORDERED that Rule 5 (a) and (b) of the Mississippi Rules of Appellate Procedure and the Comment thereto are amended as set forth in Exhibit "A" hereto.
+This amendment shall be effective as to trial court orders entered from and after March 1, 2005.

-IT IS THEREFORE ORDERED that Rule 5 of the Mississippi Rules of Appellate the minutes of the Court and shall forward a true copy hereof to West Publishing Company for publication in the next edition of the Mississippi Rules of Court and in the Southern
+IT IS FURTHER ORDERED that the Clerk of this Court shall spread this order upon the minutes of the Court and that a true certified copy be forwarded forthwith to West Publishing Company for publication in Southern Reporter Second (Mississippi Edition) and the Mississippi Rules of Court.
+SO ORDERED, this the 6th day of December, 2004.